 - In a two cup measure, combine the buttermilk and vanilla.
 Set aside.

 - Using a stand mixer fitted with the paddle attachment, combine the sugars and butter on medium speed until combined, about 3-4 minutes.
+Add the egg and blend just until incorporated.
 Turn the mixer down to a low speed and add one-third of the flour mixture and one-third of the buttermilk.
 Scrape down the sides of the bowl as needed and beat just until combined.
 Add the remaining flour and buttermilk mixture, in two additions.
 Scrape down the sides and using a rubber spatula, fold the batter over a few times to ensure it is well mixed.